Adelita Grijalva: U.S. House of Representatives

+Tenure

+ICE pepper spray incident

+On December 5, 2025, Grijalva was allegedly pepper sprayed by an ICE agent at the scene of an ICE raid on a Mexican restaurant in Tucson.
+Grijalva said she was making inquiries about the raid and identified herself as a member of Congress, but was still pepper sprayed by a "very aggressive" agent.
+Department of Homeland Security spokeswoman Tricia McLaughlin claimed that Grijalva was "in the vicinity" of a third party who was pepper sprayed for "obstructing and assaulting law enforcement".

 Elections

 2025 special

 On March 31, 2025, Grijalva announced that she was launching a campaign for the seat vacated by the death of her father, longtime U.S. Representative Raúl Grijalva, to pursue the Democratic nomination for Arizona's 7th congressional district in a 2025 special election.
 Grijalva met her signature goal in the first five hours of her congressional campaign, making her the first candidate to appear on the ballot.
 Grijalva said Congress should be reining in President Donald Trump as he cuts the federal government workforce, claws back grant dollars and guts agencies like the U.S. Department of Education.
-She criticizes plans for a new copper mine at Oak Flat, a project that refused to consider concerns by the San Carlos Apache Tribe and others that the land was necessary for their ceremonies.
+She criticized plans for a new copper mine at Oak Flat, a project that refused to consider concerns by the San Carlos Apache Tribe and others that the land was necessary for their ceremonies.
 She received endorsements from leaders including Bernie Sanders, the Congressional Progressive Caucus, and a number of Tucson City Council members, Pima County Supervisors, and state lawmakers.

 On July 15, 2025, Grijalva won the Democratic primary, defeating Deja Foxx, Daniel Hernández Jr., and two other lesser known candidates.

 On September 23, 2025, Grijalva won the special election by a 2–1 margin, defeating Republican Daniel Butierez (whom her father had defeated the previous November), Green Eduardo Quintana, and No Labels candidate Richard Grayson.
 She is the first Latina to represent Arizona in Congress.